ratnadeepb/Rust_async_demos/README.md

 - `tokio-basic` and `testing-mio`: contains a basic tokio and mio example
 - `threadpool-demo`: demonstrates Rayon threadpool.
 The julia set in `output.png` is amazing!
 - `mio-http`: updates the [low level TCP Server](https://sergey-melnychuk.github.io/2019/08/01/rust-mio-tcp-server/#:~:text=Low-level%20TCP%20server%20in%20Rust%20with%20MIO%20Aug,low-level%20cross-platform%20abstraction%20over%20epoll%2Fkqueue%20written%20in%20Rust.) to the latest version of mio
+- `hello-tokio` and `hello-futures` are excellent examples of manually creating async runtimes with barrier synchronisation.

 ### Note
 * All code examples are either taken from the references below or from `docs.rs`